Writing Tutor Positions

 - Minimum GPA: 3.00

-- Engaged and interested in your writing and the writing of others
+- Engagement and interest in your writing and the writing of others

 - Good communication and listening skills